webmd/circactivator/README.md

 ### Circonus

 The `circonus` section of the config specifies which Circonus instance to use (which is especially useful if you are a Circonus Inside customer) and your API key and app name.
 See https://login.circonus.com/resources/api#authentication for more information.
+Additionally, you may disable SSL validation with the `verify: false` config item (in the event you're running a Circonus Inside system using an untrusted CA), and how many times CircActivator will try an API call upon failure or timeout (defaults to 3).

 ### Monitoring